Japan Rugby League One

-Until 2022, it was an industrial league, where many players were employees of their company and the teams were all owned by major companies.
+It is an industrial league, where many players are employees of their company and the teams were all owned by major companies.
 While the competition was known for paying high salaries, only world-class foreign players and a small number of Japanese players played fully professionally, which meant most of the players still played in an amateur capacity.
 The delayed 2021 season was the final season of the Top League, with the JRFU adopting a new fully-professional three-tier system from 2022.
+Despite this measure,the league still remains as a mix of professional and employee players and it has not yet transitioned to a fully professional competition.
 More details about the new structure was announced to the media in January 2021.
 Featuring 25 teams, the 12 top-tier clubs would be split into two conferences, with seven teams competing in division two and six in division three.
 The new competition was formally announced as Japan Rugby League One in July 2021.

 The first season in 2003–04 featured 12 teams.
 The league was expanded to 14 teams in 2006–07 and 16 teams in 2013–14.
-The Top League is played during the off-season of the Super Rugby, Therefore, many full-time foreign professionals from Southern Hemisphere countries have played in the Top League, notably Tony Brown, George Gregan and Dan Carter.
-In the 2010s, salaries in the Top League have risen to become some of the highest in the rugby world; in 2012, South Africa's Jaque Fourie, now with Kobelco Steelers, was widely reported to be the world's highest-paid player.
+While Japan Rugby League One's season overlaps with the start of Super Rugby's season, the Top League played during the off-season of the Super Rugby.
+Therefore, many full-time foreign professionals from Southern Hemisphere countries played in the Top League, notably Tony Brown, George Gregan and Dan Carter.
+In the 2010s, salaries in the Top League rose to become some of the highest in the rugby world; in 2012, South Africa's Jaque Fourie, now with Kobelco Steelers, was widely reported to be the world's highest-paid player.

-Rugby System's Divisions

-The 2021 format of the first all-professional edition for the Japanese club system is divided into three divisions.

-Division 1

-The league consists of 12 teams based in various cities in the country.